bertronika/copris/README.md

 F_H1_OFF = F_ITALIC_OFF C_UNDERLINE_OFF
 ```

+You may want to use a custom command in your text without wrapping it in some Markdown attribute
+and then setting that attribute to the wanted command.
+You may invoke custom commands by writing
+them out in the text file without their `C_` prefix, prepending a specific symbol to them
+(which is shown when running `copris --version`).
+Ie., if the symbol is `$` and your command is
+`C_SERIF`, `$SERIF` is used to invoke it.

 COPRIS also provides **session commands**: two command pairs for sending repetitive settings
 to the printer.
 They may be used to set the code page, text margins, line spacing, font face,
 character density, initialise/reset the printer and so on: